The Tower as Feelings

 The quick read

-• What falls is an idealized image or pretense, not necessarily the affection underneath.
+- →What falls is an ideal image or a pretense, not always the affection underneath.

-• Reversed: they feel the upheaval but hold it in — distance, sudden formality, hot-and-cold.
+- →Reversed: they feel the shake-up but hold it in.
+Distance, sudden formality, hot-and-cold.

 The Tower Upright As Feelings

-Upright, the Tower as feelings usually reads as shock and revelation: this person's picture of you — or of what you two were — has been struck, and they're reeling.
+Upright, the Tower as feelings usually means shock and revelation.
+This person's picture of you, or of what you two were, has taken a hit, and they're reeling.
 On the ground that can look like several things.
 A confession that changed everything.
 A discovery that made them see you differently.
 A sudden, disruptive attraction that knocked over their settled plans.
-What these feelings share is intensity and disorientation — whatever else is true, they are not feeling neutral about you.
+These feelings share intensity and confusion.
+Whatever else is true, they are not feeling neutral about you.

 The mistake is assuming the collapse is about affection.
-In the Tower, what falls is a structure built on a shaky base — an idealized image, a comfortable pretense, a story about where this was going.
-The feeling underneath might be love that was hiding beneath the pretense, or it might be very little once the fantasy is gone.
+In the Tower, what falls is a structure built on a shaky base: an ideal image, a comfortable pretense, a story about where this was going.
+The feeling underneath might be love that was hiding under the pretense.
+Or it might be very little once the fantasy is gone.
 The card shows the strike, not the survivor.

-A clarifier tells you more: the Two of Cups beside it suggests a real bond under the fallen version; the Eight of Cups suggests they're ready to walk away from the rubble.
+A clarifier card tells you more.
+The Two of Cups beside it suggests a real bond under the fallen version.
+The Eight of Cups suggests they're ready to walk away from the rubble.

 A seeker asks how her ex has been feeling since she confessed she'd been unhappy for months, then draws the Tower upright.